 The Company is subject to income tax in India on the basis of its standalone financial statements.
 The Company can claim tax exemptions/deductions under specific sections of the Income Tax Act, 1961 subject to fulfilment of prescribed conditions, as may be applicable.
-The Company during the year ended March 31, 2020 have opted for the new tax regime under Section 115BAA of the Act, which provides a domestic company with an option to pay tax at a rate of 22% (effective rate of 25.168%).
+For the year ended March 31, 2022, the Company has planned to opt out for the new tax regime under Section 115BAA of the Act, which provides a domestic company with an option to pay tax at a rate of 22% (effective rate of 25.168%).
 The lower rate shall be applicable subject to certain conditions, including that the total income should be computed without claiming specific deduction or exemptions.